soundpress/RulesOfNYC/docs/c19/index.rst

 (b) Fares.
 An E-Hail Application and an E-Hail Application Provider must NOT charge any Passenger a fare for a trip that exceeds the fare as calculated by the Taximeter, permitted in 35 RCNY § 58-26 and 35 RCNY § 82-26.
-The E-Hail App and the E-Hail App Provider may however charge additional fees to a Passenger above the fare for the trip in accordance with subdivision (c) below so long as such fees are clearly delineated and not called a fare or tip or gratuity.
+The E-Hail Application and the E-Hail Application Provider may however charge additional fees to a Passenger above the fare for the trip in accordance with subdivision (c) below so long as such fees are clearly delineated and not called a fare or tip or gratuity.

-NOTE: If an E-Hail App Provider charges a per-trip fee for use of the E-Hail App and if the fee is assessed on a per-trip basis and bundled into the same credit card transaction as the payment of the fare, the Provider is required to have an agreement with either the merchant of record, or if processed through the Technology System, the Technology System Provider, as to how the fee will be remitted to the E-Hail App Provider.
-The agreement must be outlined in the E-Hail App Provider's application documentation and must ensure that the per-trip fee is remitted in its entirety to the E-Hail App Provider and is not retained by the Driver.